LukasMarx/ai-food-blog/src/content/posts/Cranberry Orange Scones.md

 recipeYield: "4"
 calories: 520
 recipeCuisine: "American"
+recipeInstructions:
-recipeInstructions: [
+  [
     "Preheat the oven to 200°C and line a baking sheet with parchment paper.", "In a large bowl, whisk together the flour, sugar, baking powder, baking soda, and salt.", "Using a pastry cutter or your fingers, cut the cold butter into the flour mixture until the mixture resembles coarse crumbs.", "In a separate bowl, whisk together the egg, buttermilk, vanilla extract, and orange zest.", "Add the wet ingredients to the dry ingredients and mix until just combined.", "Fold in the fresh cranberries.",
-  "Turn the dough out onto a lightly floured surface and knead gently until it comes together.", "Form the dough into a circle about 1 inch thick and cut into 8 wedges.", "Place the wedges onto the prepared baking sheet and bake for 18-20 minutes, or until golden brown and cooked through.", "Serve warm with butter, jam, or whipped cream."
+    "Turn the dough out onto a lightly floured surface and knead gently until it comes together.", "Form the dough into a circle about 1 inch thick and cut into 8 wedges.", "Place the wedges onto the prepared baking sheet and bake for 18-20 minutes, or until golden brown and cooked through.", "Serve warm with butter, jam, or whipped cream.", ]
-]
 ---

 ## Why You Should Make Cranberry Orange Scones